 If you need an auxiliary aid/service or other accommodation due to a disability, contact Ruth Baker at (808) 587-4701 or at ruth.a.baker@hawaii.gov as soon as possible.
 Requests made as early as possible will allow adequate time to fulfill your request.

-Upon request, this notice is available in alternate formats.
+Upon request, this notice is available in alternate formats such as large print, Braille, or electronic copy.